dustinpfister/blog_posts/_posts/js-array-pop.md

 <!-- more -->

-## 1 - A js Array pop method basic example
+## 1 - A js Array pop method for popping out the last element in an array

 The basic idea of the js array pop prototype method is to call the pop method off of an instance of an array, the result is for the last element in the array to be removed and returned.